There’s more to the Thames than London – though it’s a good place to start discovering this great river.

 On weekdays, the Tea House serves cafe food for those who don’t want a full service lunch.
 It’s a great stop in between strolling around the greenhouses and visiting the shop to look at the antiques, gifts and furniture.

 If anyone reading this can’t find the time to head this far out of London, don’t worry – you can enjoy a taste of Petersham at their Covent Garden outpost.
-And if you can’t get to either site, there’s a book coming out!
-(May 2021).
+And if you can’t get to either site, there’s a stunning coffee table book you can buy!

 What to see: riverside pubs and dining, pretty shopping centre (with great shopping)